 In these circumstances, bad mood, depression, and anxiety are real threats.
 Physical exercise is known as one of the best ways to battle all of the mentioned.
 Create a weight loss or six-pack challenge.
 Pay your employees memberships in one of many fitness apps and create a competition.
 Turn it into a joke but also be the first one participating in it.
 Share daily results and if you can, prepare weekly rewards for top performers.

 The Coronavirus is here.
 And it is time to act responsibly and be part of the solution not part of the problem.
 Self-isolation, quarantine, and social distancing are now a reality.
 The virus is not just crushing our social lives, we are also facing a new economic crisis.
 When the virus is gone, we will have to do what we know best as entrepreneurs.
 Business and then some more.
-This and only this will provide jobs for people and probably much needed tax money for the government.
-So if you are choosing between closing down or doing at least some things remotely, go remote.
+This and only this will provide jobs for people and probably much-needed tax money for the government.
+So if you are choosing between closing down or doing at least some things remotely, opt-in for remote work.